Sydney Trains K set: In service

 All K sets are crewed with a driver and guard.
 The guard uses the rear cab on a two or four-car train.
 On eight car trains, the guard usually uses the 5th carriage so that the entire platform can be seen.
 However the 4th carriage cab can also be used if there is a problem with the 5th carriage one.

 All the K sets were delivered to either Hornsby or Punchbowl depots.
 With the trials on the ten experimental carriages judged successful, in 1986 a programme commenced to retrofit air conditioning to the second order.
 This saw the Beclawat windows replaced with sheet glass.
 It would be July 1990 before the programme was completed.

 In April 1989, K sets commenced operating peak-hour services via the North Shore line to Gosford.
 This was extended to Wyong in January 1992.
 In September 1990, all Punchbowl based sets were transferred to Hornsby.

 In January 1991, four sets were transferred to Flemington Maintenance Depot to operate peak-hour Illawarra line services to Port Kembla.

 To replace U sets on stopping services between Gosford and Newcastle, the sets with driving trailers were re-marshaled as two-car sets from October 1996.

 Following the delivery of the outer suburban Tangara sets in 1994, the K sets ceased operating the Central Coast and Illawarra services.

 During the late 1990s, all were refurbished by A Goninan & Co as part of the CityDecker program.
 This saw the interiors refurbished with white walls and ceilings, grey floors and blue seats.
 Power cars received a destination indicator and had yellow applied to the lower half of their fronts.
 Sliding Beclawat windows on the pressure ventilated cars were replaced with hopper windows and doors painted yellow.
 The first order was finally retrofitted with air conditioning just prior to the Sydney 2000 Olympics.
 These cars retained the hopper windows until the late 2000s, but were sealed shut with an adhesive to avoid the loss of air conditioning.

 After the introduction of a new timetable in October 2009, all K sets were allocated to Hornsby to operate North Shore, Northern & Western line services, operating in 8-car formations.
 This was due to the noise levels inside trains when operating on the Epping to Chatswood segment.
-Older S sets lack sufficient sound insulation for passengers, while newer Tangara sets don't have sufficient cooling in the regenerative braking system to deal with extended shuttle runs through the tunnel.
+Older S sets lack sufficient sound insulation for passengers, while newer Tangara sets do not have sufficient cooling in the dynamic braking system to deal with extended shuttle runs through the tunnel.